 To post a position with NCSHA, please send the job title, contact information, salary range, and a brief job description to Phaedra Stoger.
 The position will be posted on this site for 30 days.
 NCSHA reviews all information before posting and reserves the right not to post a position.

 To view RFPs issued by member HFAs, go to Requests for Proposals.

-Contractor/Project-Based Housing Specialist - Massachusetts Department of Housing and Community Development
+HMIS Capacity Building Position (Contractor, Part-Time) - Massachusetts Department of Housing and Community Development

 The HMIS Capacity Building Contractor will use specialized knowledge about Homeless Management Information Systems (HMIS) to engage in a number of activities to improve data quality including improving the accuracy of the Housing Inventory Chart (HIC) and aligning DHCD’s HMIS with it, updating reporting documents and processes for the HMIS Lead, and making updates to/development of training materials and training processes.